datakind/promptflow_devops_example/README.md

 ![ReliefWeb Promptflow Demo](./rweb_flow.png)

 This repo contains sample code for workshops on using Promptflow as part of operationlizing LLMs for humanitarian response.
-The example flow does the following:
+The example flow does the following ...

 1. Extracts entities from user input and converts them to a query on ReliefWeb
 2. Runs query again Reliefweb API to get situation reports for the user's request